csq/subdivx-dl/README.md

 # Subdivx-dl
-CLI tool for download subtitle for the site www.subdivx.com
+CLI tool for search and download subtitles for the site www.subdivx.com

 ## INSTALLATION
 You can install subdivx-dl using pip command: